Compassion is the core component and one special quality all caregivers must possess.

-Compassion is the core component and one special quality all caregivers must possess.
-Compassion is the foundation for being a good caregiver and necessary for a harmonious and trusting relationship between the caregiver and the patient.
+Compassion is the foundation for being a good caregiver and is necessary for a harmonious and trusting relationship between the caregiver and the patient.

 The National Center for Biotechnology Information, U.S. National Library of Medicine, defines compassion as “the emotional response of another’s pain or suffering involving an authentic desire to help.”
 What does compassion look like when someone is a caregiver?
 When someone has compassion for another, they have an empathetic understanding of what the other person is going through.